You'll Never See These Disney Movie Scenes the Same Way Again

 Baby Herman in "Who Framed Roger Rabbit?As mentioned above, at the time of "Who Framed Roger Rabbit?"
 Disney was at a low point.
 They decided to sex things up a bit, obviously, and it worked - the film was a great success.
 However, foul-mouthed baby Herman went a little too far.

 The little tyke invades his nanny's skirt and emerges with a finger upraised, smiling broadly.
 That's a bit out-there, and Disney edited out the finger.
 So, it wasn't just anyone's imagination that implying that a baby, no matter how foul-mouthed, um, did something with his finger was crossing a line.

-Well, Disney has its own inkblot that is so in-your-face that it in fact is extremely subtle.
-It's one of those "hide in plain sight" deals that is so contrary to what you "should" see that, well, you never see it - unless someone points it out.
+Well, Disney has its own inkblot that is so in-your-face that it, in fact, is extremely subtle.
+It's one of those "hide in plain sight" deals that are so contrary to what you "should" see that, well, you never see it - unless someone points it out.
 Then, unfortunately, you never can "un-see" it, because it is patently obvious.

 Well, the curves of a lion's face - that of Simba - actually resemble something else.
 That you never saw this one on your own probably speaks well of you under the teachings of Hermann Rorschach.